Invasive Aquatic Plants Initiative

 - Connecticut RC&D / Environmental Review Team 4 Part Aquatic Invasives, Lower Connecticut River Webinar Series Link

-- North America Invasive Species Management Council Webinar Link – Dr Robert Richardson – University of North Carolina – If you can’t watch this whole video the last 20 minutes are the most important.
+North America Invasive Species Management Council Webinar – Dr Robert Richardson – University of North Carolina – If you can’t watch this whole video the last 20 minutes are the most important as it concerns Hydrilla.

 - Eno River Hydrilla Project – North Carolina Dept. of Environmental Quality

 - CAES May 2020 Press Release

 - Evidence for a genetically distinct strain of introduced Hydrilla verticillate (Hydrocharitaceae) in North America – NICHOLAS P. TIPPERY, GREGORY J. BUGBEE, AND SUMMER E. STEBBINS